SofaDefrost/SoftRobots/docs/tutorials/FirstSteps/firststeps-tuto.md

 </div>

 ####<i>Remarks</i>
-- The main node (rootNode) in this scene has two child nodes: Floor and Cube (the two physical objects present in the scene).
+- Two nodes are attached to the main node (rootNode) in this scene: Floor and Cube (the two physical objects present in the scene).
-- The rootNode includes two behaviour descriptions: `MainHeader` (defining gravity as the main force exercised on the objects, assuming the length is in millimeters) and `ContactHeader` (stating how a contact beween the objects is handled: here the objects mustn't be able to go through one another).
-These behaviours apply to all its child nodes.
+- The rootNode includes two behaviour descriptions: `MainHeader` (defining gravity as the main force exercised on the objects, assuming the length is in centimeters) and `ContactHeader` (stating how a contact between the objects is handled: here the objects must not be able to go through one another).
+As I have defined them in the rootNode, these behaviours apply to all the nodes attached to it.
 - Both the Cube and the Floor are built-in objects, *prefabs*, which means that they are already implemented simulation models, including components and child nodes.

 ####<i>Exploring the scene</i>